 Smart televisions, cable boxes, Apple TV, Blu-Ray players and a variety of consoles can all work alongside the Harmony Hub.
 The back of the hub includes IR mini blasters that helps extend the coverage area of the device.
 It uses Bluetooth connectivity to link with your devices, but it also comes with a USB port in case your phone doesn’t offer Bluetooth.
 (Hey, it’s possible.)

 The Harmony App connects with iOS or Android smartphone and tablets, supports Alexa, giving you access to channels, movies and 50 customizable Favorites.
 Couples would enjoy this device as it can create a perfect home movie environment, dimming lights — or smart lamps — and connecting with stereo systems for your TV-watching purposes.

 The Harmony Hub very portable, making it easy to set the device down in closed cabinets.
-There’s a $246 version of this device which is more comprehensive and is compatible with more devices and entertainment systems.

 Buy now from:

 The “brain” for your smart home, Samsung Smartthings connects to a number of gadgets around the home.
 It can control the usual speakers, lights and gadgets, but it can also improve your home security and comfort by adjusting your thermostat, locking your home, and notifying you of any unusual activity picked up by motion sensors.

 Much like the Echo Dot, the SmartThings hub is a bargain at $50 as it learns more about your home based on what you’re doing.
 Some may find it intrusive, but it’s pretty neat that the hub knows what to do when you’re asleep, awake, or away from your home.
 The SmartThings app is compatible with iOS (8.1 or later), Android (4.0 or later), and Windows Phone (8.1 or later).